 Research institutions are in charge of transferring results from the basic research and other research fields to required applications for regional railways as well as providing methods to both IM's / RU's and suppliers.
-They will support a development of technologies based on requirements from RU/IM and industry as well as any possible scientific or methodical issues that may arise during the execution of this flagship area and will participate in demonstrations (in particular evaluation of testing).
+They will support a development of technologies based on requirements from RU/IM and industry as well as any possible scientific or methodical issues that may arise during the execution of this Flagship Area and will participate in demonstrations (in particular evaluation of testing).

 The research and innovation activities considered within FA6 are expected to interact with other programs and initiatives at European and national level.
-This flagship area has interactions with two major programs.
-On the one hand, it is linked (input/output) to and interacts with the system pillar.
-It also interacts with 5Grail in the framework of the H2020 - ICT- 2020.
-The Future Railway Mobile Communication System (FRMCS) will define the worldwide standard for railway operational communications, conforming to European regulation as well as responding to the needs and obligations of rail organisations outside of Europe.
+This Flagship Area has interactions with two major programs.
+On the one hand, it is linked (input/output) to and interacts with the System Pillar.
+It also interacts with European projects like 5GRAIL (Grant Agreement number 951725) focusing on the Future Railway Mobile Communication System (FRMCS).
+FRMCS will define the worldwide standard for railway operational communications, conforming to European regulation as well as responding to the needs and obligations of rail organisations outside of Europe.
 The work on functional & technical requirements, specification & standardisation in 3GPP as well as regarding harmonised spectrum solutions is currently led by UIC, in cooperation with the whole railway sector.
+In addition, collaboration with EUSPA on using satellite services (SATCOM and GNSS) for rail application are foreseen.